codelittinc/slacked/README.md

     $ bundle exec rails g slacked:install

 This will create a .env file in the root of the rails application.
-Specify the Webhook Url and the message to be sent.
+Specify the default Webhook Url and the message to be sent.

 ```ruby
 SLACK_WEBHOOK= "WEBHOOK_URL"